Vision and Mission

 - To seek vertical prosecution by Specialist CPS Lawyers

-- To seek a Review of the Protection from Harassment Act 1997 and sentencing guidelines for stalking (Our campaign commenced Spring 2011)
+- To seek a Review of the Protection from Harassment Act 1997 and sentencing guidelines for stalking (Following a successful parliamentary campaign led by Protection Against Stalking, new stalking laws were introduced in England and Wales in November 2012)